deadlydog/CloseZoomWindowsAfterJoiningMeeting/ReadMe.md

 1. Which opens the main Zoom window.
 1. Which then opens the actual Zoom meeting window.

-This leaves the browser tab and the main Zoom meeting windows open, and you have to manually close them.
+This leaves the browser tab and the main Zoom windows open, and you have to manually close them.

 ## The solution